4 Reasons Your Kids Should Watch Tayo the Little Bus

 But some parents think her positive side is overpowered by how she can be rude and bratty, specifically in the way she talks to adults.
 For instance, she constantly fat-shames or ridicules Daddy Pig.

-Meanwhile, Tayo is remains respectful even when asserting his independence, and he’s continuously open to learning.
+Meanwhile, Tayo remains respectful even when asserting his independence, and he’s continuously open to learning.
 Even if he makes mistakes, like when he kept a rescued puppy secret from his caretaker Hana, he is often motivated by kindness.

 Tayo prioritises safety!

-Tayo and his bus friends follow road rules and practice safety at all times.
+Tayo and his bus friends follow road rules and practise safety at all times.
 The Korean cartoon constantly incorporates traffic rules into their storyline.
 This emphasises the importance of respecting authority and staying safe at all times.

-Meanwhile Peppa Pig was criticised by parents after depicting characters not wearing seat belts in the car and forgetting helmets while biking.
+Meanwhile, Peppa Pig was criticised by parents after depicting characters not wearing seat belts in the car and forgetting helmets while biking.